Scheduled MonumentsEnglandElsyng Palace

 What is Elsyng Palace?

-Elsyng Palace is a former royal residence located in Enfield, Middlesex, which served as a Tudor hunting lodge and occasional royal seat during the reign of Henry VIII.
+Elsyng Palace is a Tudor royal residence located in Enfield, Middlesex, which was constructed during the reign of Henry VIII in the early sixteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002040.

 Who is responsible for protecting Elsyng Palace?